Miasma.

 Clearly motorbikes are lethal!

-I had only be on that bike once, it was brand new, he'd asked his dad for the money just before he died.
+I had only been on that bike once, it was brand new, he'd asked his dad for the money just before he died.
 I assumed that the bike was contaminated by this association between.
 But I don't know, it's getting less, not more clear.
 There was a powerful myth in his family that granddad had been badly injured in a motorbike accident.
 Yet when we asked it turned out that the bike was a peddle bike - and there was something to do with a milk float?
 But his granddad had been fine, just bruised ribs.

 So what's going on here?